Wood stork: Description

 Newly hatched chicks have a sparse coat of grey down that is replaced by a dense, wooly, and white down in about 10 days.
-Chicks grow fast, being about half the height of adults in three to four weeks.
-By the sixth and seventh weeks, the plumage on the head and neck turns smokey grey.
+Chicks grow fast, being about half the height of adults in 3-4 weeks.
+By 6-7 weeks, the plumage on the head and neck turns smokey grey.
 When fledged, they resemble the adult, differing only in that they have a feathered head and a yellow bill.